Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Retrieve in Style

 \subsection{Improving EIS for Facial Feature Transfer}

-EIS assumes that the channels that make a high contribution for a particular feature (say, eyes) are the same for each image, and so to compute $\MM_k$ in Eq.~\eqref{eq:1}, EIS averages the scores over a large collection of images of size $N$.
-We hypothesize that the high contribution channels may vary from image to image; this means that averaging over many images can destroy effects specific to the source or reference.
+EIS assumes that the channels that make a high contribution for a particular feature (say, eyes) are the same for each image.
+So to compute $\MM_k$ in Eq.~\eqref{eq:1}, EIS averages the scores over a large collection of images of size $N$.
+We hypothesize the high-contribution channels may vary from image to image.
+This means averaging over $N$ images can lose details specific to the source or reference.

 We visualize the presence of this effect in Fig.~\ref{fig:hair_cluster}.
 Performing Spherical k-means clustering over per image $\MM_{\text{hair}}$ $(N=1)$ of images in a dataset yields semantically meaningful clusters.
 Images in each row belong to the same cluster.
-The hairstyles within the same row are similar while hairstyles across rows are distinctively different.
-We further analyze the top active channels (each channel corresponds to a dimension of $\MM_{k}$) for each cluster and observe that each cluster has its own set of top active channels that are unique to it.
-We defer the detailed analysis providing evidence for this to the supplementary material due to lack of space.
-This validates our hypothesis that high contribution channels for a semantic feature are not common across images, and $\MM_k$ itself contains multiple diverse rich semantic meanings.
-This is a crucial observation motivating our work and we denote this as ``submemberships'' -- within each feature $k$, there are subgroups each image belongs to.
+The hairstyles within the same row are similar, while hairstyles across rows are distinctively different.
+We further analyze the top active channels (each channel corresponds to a dimension of $\MM_{k}$) for each cluster, and observe that each cluster has its own set of top active channels that are unique to it.
+Please refer to supplementary materials for more detailed analyses.
+This validates our hypothesis that high-contribution channels for a semantic feature are not the same across images.
+That is, the same feature $k$ of different images are controlled by different groups of channels.
+We term these groups as ``submembership'', which is a crucial motivation for this work.

-With the concept of ``submembership'' in mind, instead of computing $\MM_{k,c}$ over a large batch of $N$ images, we show that the responsible channels can be more accurately computed over only the source and reference images, \ie, $N=2$.
+With ``submembership'' in mind, instead of computing $\MM_{k,c}$ over a large batch of $N$ images, we show that the responsible channels are more accurately computed over only the source and reference images, \ie, $N=2$.
 Specifically,

 where $s$ and $r$ indicate the particular source and reference images of interest, respectively.
-Intuitively, to transfer from reference to source image, we are interested in channels that are important to source, reference, or both.
+Intuitively, to transfer from a reference to a source image, we are interested in channels that are important to source, reference, or both.

 {\bf Obtaining interpolation vector:} Instead of getting the interpolation vector $\qq_k$ from the greedy optimization process (like in EIS) which is dependent on per-image hyperparameters $\rho$ and $\epsilon$, we assume each channel of the style coefficient $\bsigma$ corresponds to one facial feature.
 This follows from the disentangled style space of StyleGAN and in practice, works well.
 Under this assumption, we obtain a soft class assignment for each style coefficient channel with a softmax of all classes (rows of $\MM$), obtaining: